Domenico Egidio Rossi

 Domenico Egidio Rossi (1 September 1659, Fano – 19 February 1715, Fano) was an Italian architect and master builder, most notable for his design of the Schloss Rastatt.

 Biography

 Born in Fano on the Adriatic coast, he served his apprenticeship as an architect and painter in Bologna and then moved to Vienna, where he worked for the princes of Liechtenstein.
-He then went to Prague, where he worked for several noble families; 1692-1695 he lent his work to Count Czernin James Herman.
+He then went to Prague, where he worked for several noble families; 1692-1695 he lent his work to Count Herman James Czernin (Hermann Jakob Czernin von Chudenitz).
 From the Bohemian city he had to flee to Vienna after he threatened a plasterer with a sword and n arrest warrant was issued against him.
-In the Austrian capital went back to the service of the House of Liechtenstein.
+In the Austrian capital, he went back to the service of the House of Liechtenstein.